mmistakes/minimal-mistakes/_posts/2017-06-28-software-by-design-part3.md

 be able to do anything.

 Of course in reality some functions will have side effects but by keeping most pure (only dependent on their inputs) these functions will gravitate towards the 'edges' of the system.
-If we imaging the functions in a component as a chain of 'boxes' that take a message and output another altered message, the function at the 'start' of that chain has to accept input and the function at the 'end' of that chain produces some output.
+If we imagine the functions in a component as a chain of 'boxes' that take a message and output another altered message, the function at the 'start' of that chain has to accept input and the function at the 'end' of that chain produces some output.